WELDING BODY PANELS WITH FLUX CORE

 Blow out… This is when your sheet metal literally blows out the sheet metal into a hole.

+But we’ve found that with a bit of practice you can overcome anything.
 A bit of fine tuning your voltage or wire speed/amperage welder settings and some grinding works wonders.

 So now you’re thinking which welder should you buy?
 You can go with Flux Core only or you could spend a little more and get a multi-process welder.
+Multi-process welders can do Flux, MIG, TIG, and/or Stick.
+This lets you start with Flux and add gas for MIG or TIG later.

-Eastwood Co makes a great low cost Flux Core welder that can MIG weld with a future purchase of a gas regulator, hose, appropriate MIG wire, and gas tank.
+Eastwood.com also makes a low cost Flux Core welder that can MIG weld with a future purchase of a gas regulator, hose, MIG wire, and a gas tank.
 It’s the Eastwood MIG 90 Flux Core Welder.
 It also comes with a 2lb spool of 0.030” Flux core wire included.
+We have the Eastwood MP140i which can do Flux, MIG, TIG or Stick welding.
+You can also compare different welder brands here.

 Load the wire into the welder, feed it into the torch feeder, and lock it in.